yogsototh/Scratch/content/html/en/blog/SVG-and-m4-fractals.md

 At the final 5th level there is 3<sup>5</sup>=243 λ.

-The main advantage is I could preview the final result easily.
+I could preview the final result easily.
 Without the macro system, I would have to make 5 copy/paste + modifications for each try.

 ## Conclusion